paulcushing/whoami/README.md

 # WhoAmI

 A simple app for reminding you who Jesus says that you are, when you're following Him.
-Created using Svelt.
+Created using Svelte.

 ## Contribute